Bugs5382/node-hl7-client/pages/client/index.md

 ### 💾 Offloading Messages with Custom Queues

-When inside Kubertnues setup you should use custom logic to store outbound messages (via `enqueueMessage`) , you must avoid using the built-in in-memory storage within the pod.
+When inside Kubernetes setup you should use custom logic to store outbound messages (via `enqueueMessage`) , you must avoid using the built-in in-memory storage within the pod.
 Always offload the queue to a **persistent, external system** such as:

-- Redis (Prefered)
+- Redis (preferred)
 - RabbitMQ
 - SQL/NoSQL Databases
-- Flat files or S3 buckets (need Presentation Storage)
+- Flat files or S3 buckets (need persistent storage among reboots.)

 This ensures your message queue is resilient to pod restarts, crashes, and horizontal scaling.